thirdelement/goal-getter/TESTING.md

 <div align="left"><img src="static/images/readme-images/shared-goals.png"></div>

 #### Register easily
 - The ‘Start Now!’ button on the home page hero-image directs the user the to the Registration page.
-This ‘Start Now!’ button is also shown on the About page and a link is also available on the menu bar.
+This ‘Start Now!’ button is shown on the About page and a link is also available on the menu bar.
 Therefore, a user should be able to navigate to the Registration page itself easily.
 - The registration process requires the user to enter a username and password and click the Register button only.
 There is a clear message to ensure validation criteria are met reporting ‘Letters or numbers from 5 to 15 characters required’.
 <div align="left"><img src="static/images/readme-images/register.png"></div>